 Anatomy Of A Successful GivingTuesday Email

-#GivingTuesday is coming!
-Whether you’re kicking off your year-end fundraising or doing a stand-alone campaign, this Global Day of Giving is a great way to engage your community, rally your supporters, and raise money for your organization.
+GivingTuesday is coming!
+Whether you’re launching your year-end fundraising efforts or running a one-day campaign, this Global Day of Giving is the perfect opportunity to engage your community, rally your supporters, and raise money for your organization.

-While social media is the star of #GivingTuesday, email is an important player, too.
+While social media is the star of GivingTuesday, email is an important player, too.
 You’ll use email to engage and recruit personal fundraisers, inform your community about your campaign, and inspire donors to give.
-It may not have the star power of social media, but #GivingTuesday wouldn’t work without it.
+It may not have the star power of social media, but GivingTuesday wouldn’t work without it.

-For your campaign, you’ll need three specific kinds of #GivingTuesday emails:
+For your campaign, you’ll need three specific kinds of GivingTuesday emails:

 Informational Emails: Spread The Word